commit-overthink/sanae-bot-v2/README.md

 defaultCooldown: (int) default command cooldown

+minPollTime: (int) minimum seconds poll-start can be run for

-maxPollTime: (int) maximum time poll-start can be run for
+maxPollTime: (int) maximum seconds poll-start can be run for

 ## Command metadata